Here are some details. I am sure you know them already, but they are good to review.

 “But Father!
 But Father!”, some of you are saying anxiously, “What about my Mystic Monk Coffee?
 I can drink my Mystic Monk Coffee, can’t I?
 Can’t I?”

-Coffee would break the Eucharistic fast (one hour before Communion), since – pace fallentes – coffee is no longer water, but not the Lenten fast on Ash Wednesday.
+Coffee would break the Eucharistic fast (one hour before Communion), since – pace fallentes – coffee is no longer water, but it does not break the Lenten fast on Ash Wednesday.

 You will be happy to know that chewing tobacco does not break the fast (unless you eat the quid, I guess), nor does using mouthwash (gargarisatio in one manual I checked) or brushing your teeth (pulverisatio).